jmartin82/compatip/README.md

 ![CMD check version](doc/check_grpc.jpg)

-Due the nature the protobuf the service should answer with this very same message format.
+Due to the nature the protobuf the service should answer with this very same message format.

 ```protoc
 message VersionMessage {